How to Become a Professional Poker Player: Tips From a Pro

 Do not fool yourself: becoming a professional poker player in today’s competitive environment is not easy, but if you take it seriously, it can be well worth the efforts.

-I had many ups and downs over the years, but playing poker professionally was one of the best decisions I ever made in my life, and I never regret choosing this path.
+I had many ups and downs over the years, but playing online poker professionally was one of the best decisions I ever made in my life, and I never regretted choosing this path.
+However, if I had to start all over again, I would do many things differently to save years of wasted time and a ton of lost money on the way.

-I am sure that you can easily avoid many of the mistakes that I made and speed up your progress.
+I am sure that you can easily avoid many of the poker mistakes that I made and speed up your progress.
 So, if you have a couple of minutes to read it through, I will be happy to share how I became a professional player and what I learned on the road.

 I started playing poker around 2008 when I was introduced to the game by my friends.
 At that time, it was hard to imagine how big the poker world really was, and that it offered much more than my home games with buddies.